Types of fog | Fog vs mist vs haze

 Advection fog

-Advection fog forms when warm, moist air/wind flows over a colder surface or water.
-The air reaches the dew point and water vapor condenses to form fog.
-Unlike radiation fog, advection fog can form both on land and water.
+Advection fog forms when warm, moist air moves over a cooler surface, such as cold land or water.
+As the air cools to its dew point, water vapor condenses to form fog.
+Unlike radiation fog, advection fog can develop over both land and water and often persists during the day.

 Steam fog

-Steam fog forms over a warm water body when colder air moves over it.
-The warm, moist air above the water body is cooled by the incoming cold air resulting in condensation of water vapor.
+Steam fog forms over a warm water body when colder air moves across it.
+The warm, moist air just above the surface is cooled by the incoming cold air, causing the water vapor to condense and form fog.

 Upslope fog